guides

 Are Turkeys Being Recalled After PETA's Butterball Turkey Video?
 TikTok's Reaction To The Shocking 'Nutterball' Video Explained

-0 views
+2385 views

-Published about 3 hours ago
+Published about a month ago

-Published about 3 hours ago
+Published about a month ago

 The shocking video has sparked widespread protests on TikTok, with many people pointing to Butterball turkeys they bought this week and asking for refunds.
 The only catch seems to be that PETA's report is nearly two decades old.
-Here's all you need to know before you consider getting a second helping this Thanksgiving.

 What Is PETA's Butterball Turkey Video?

 In November 2006, PETA released an undercover video exposing alleged animal cruelty at a Butterball turkey slaughterhouse in Ozark, Arkansas.
-The footage, captured between April and July 2006, featured a shadowy figure recounting instances of workers mistreating turkeys, including disturbing acts of abuse.
+The footage, captured between April and July 2006, featured a shadowy figure recounting instances of workers mistreating turkeys, including disturbing acts of alleged abuse.

 How Did Internet Users React To PETA's Butterball Turkey Video?

-Meanwhile, TikToker @closetwitch13 chose to find humor in the situation, posting a video of a very juicy Turkey, writing, "Must have been a butterball," alongside the hashtag #nutterball.
+Meanwhile, TikToker @closetwitch13 chose to find humor in the situation, posting a video of a very juicy Turkey, writing, "Must have been a butterball," alongside the hashtag "#nutterball."

 https://www.tiktok.com/embed/v2/7441243556108373290